Join us for an adventure in flavor!

 Another brilliant idea… Try your regular French fries coated with this harra sauce… it’s YUMMO!!

 Get ready to try these new flavors on your every day potatoes, guys!
 I assure you it’s so addictive you will come back for more!
-While you’re here, be sure to check out my roundups of the best Potato Recipes and best Mediterranean Recipes.
+While you’re here, be sure to check out my roundups of Potato Recipes and Mediterranean Recipes.

-Lebanese Batata Harra, on my Gypsy Plate… enjoy!
+Lebanese Batata Harra, on our Gypsy Plate… enjoy!

 batata harra on the gypsy plate